jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 Where the court makes an order under section 110 appointing the chief executive or an iwi social service or a cultural social service to be the sole guardian of a child or young person, it may impose such conditions as it thinks fit for the purpose of facilitating the return of the child or young person to the parents or guardians or other persons previously having the care of the child or young person.

 ### 113A Special guardianship orders
+(1AA) If a person who is appointed as a sole or additional guardian of a child or young person under section 110 is a natural person, the court may make an order appointing the person as a special guardian of the child or young person (including when the order under section 110 is made at a hearing under section 127).
-(1) The court may make an order under this section appointing a person referred to in section 110(4) as a special guardian of a child or young person only if—
+(1) The court may make an order under this section appointing a person as a special guardian of a child or young person only if—
   (a) the appointment is made for the purpose of providing the child or young person with a long-term, safe, nurturing, stable, and secure environment that enhances their interests; and
   (b) either—
     (i) the child or young person has no other guardian; or